xteve-project/xTeVe-Documentation/en/troubleshooting.md

 ```
 -hide_banner -loglevel error -i [URL] -c:a libmp3lame -vcodec copy -f mpegts pipe:1
 ```
-Audio is transcoded to MP3 stereo
+Audio is transcoded to MP3 stereo.
 To check the streams of the source, the xteve.m3u can be tested with VLC.
 VLC: Open Network
 ```